Mikoyan MiG-29: Design

-Powerplant and range
+Powerplant, performance and range

 The MiG-29 has two widely spaced Klimov RD-33 turbofan engines, each rated at 50 kN dry and 81.3 kN in afterburner.
 The space between the engines generates lift, thereby reducing effective wing loading, hence improving maneuverability.
 The engines are fed through intake ramps fitted under the leading-edge extensions (LERXs), which have variable ramps to allow high-Mach speeds.
 Due to their relatively short combustor, the engines produce noticeably heavier smoke than their contemporaries.
 As an adaptation to rough-field operations, the main air inlet can be closed completely and the auxiliary air inlet on the upper fuselage can be used for takeoff, landing and low-altitude flying, preventing ingestion of ground debris.
 Thereby the engines receive air through louvers on the LERXs which open automatically when intakes are closed.
 However the latest variant of the family, the MiG-35, eliminated these dorsal louvers, and adopted the mesh screens design in the main intakes, similar to those fitted to the Su-27.

 The MiG-29 has a ferry range of 1500 km without external fuel tanks, and 2100 km with external tanks.
-The internal fuel capacity of the original MiG-29B is 4300 L distributed between six internal fuel tanks, four in the fuselage and one in each wing.
-For longer flights, this can be supplemented by a 1500 L centreline drop tank and, on later production batches, two 1150 L underwing drop tanks.
+The internal fuel capacity of the original MiG-29 (Fulcrum-A) is 4300 L distributed between six internal fuel tanks, four in the fuselage and one in each wing.
+The internal fuel capacity of the MiG-29 (Fulcrum-C) is 4540 L due to a larger #1 fuselage tank.
+For longer flights, this can be supplemented by a 1500 L centreline drop tank on the Fulcrum-A and two 1150 L underwing drop tanks on later production batches.
 In addition, newer models have been fitted with port-side inflight refueling probes, allowing much longer flight times by using a probe-and-drogue system.

 Cockpit

 The cockpit features a conventional centre stick and left hand throttle controls.
 The pilot sits in a Zvezda K-36DM ejection seat.

-The cockpit has conventional dials, with a head-up display (HUD) and a Shchel-3UM helmet mounted display, but no HOTAS ("hands-on-throttle-and-stick") capability.
+The cockpit has conventional dials, with a head-up display (HUD) and a Shchel-3UM helmet mounted display, but no HOTAS capability.
 Emphasis seems to have been placed on making the cockpit similar to the earlier MiG-23 and other Soviet aircraft for ease of conversion, rather than on ergonomics.
 Nonetheless, the MiG-29 does have substantially better visibility than most previous Soviet jet fighters, thanks to a high-mounted bubble canopy.
 Upgraded models introduce "glass cockpits" with modern liquid-crystal (LCD) multi-function displays (MFDs) and true HOTAS.